DA0-DA0/dao-contracts/contracts/dao-dao/README.md

 core module will stop all actions on the module for the duration of the pause.

+## Developing
+Core messages and interfaces are defined in the [dao-interfaces](../../packages/dao-interface) package.
+If you are building new modules or a contract that interacts with a DAO, use `dao-interface`.

 ## Treasury management

 For management of non-native assets this contract maintains a list of